dessertlab/PyResBugs/README.md

 ## Citation

-If you use **PyResBugs** in your research or projects, please cite the dataset using the following reference:
+If you use **PyResBugs** in your research or projects, please cite the ICSE-FORGE 2025 paper:

+a citation will be available as soon as possible
 ---

 ## License